cissagatto/HPML-J/README.md

 # HPML-J

 This code is part of my doctoral research at PPG-CC/DC/UFSCar.
 HPML-J is the name of the first experiment carried out: Hybrid Partitions for Multi-Label Classification with index Jaccard.
 Important, this code will execute on Windows and Linux.
-If want, there is another version optimized for Linux, i.e., the code will use /dev/shm to minimizing the use of I/O. Chere here to access:

 ## Paper
 Exploring Label Correlations for Partitioning the Label Space in Multi-label Classification